This post contains affiliate links. Read the full disclosure here

 4. Become an FBA Seller

 Becoming an FBA seller is for those who want to sell physical products on Amazon.
-There are a few ways to make money as an FBA seller: you could either shop at physical stores and sell them for a profit on Amazon; or source your own products and sell them on Amazon.
+There are a few ways to make money as an FBA seller: you could either shop at physical stores and sell them for a profit on Amazon through a business model called retail arbitrage; or source your own products and sell them on Amazon.

 What’s great about the Amazon’s FBA program is that you can focus on finding great products and marketing, and then Amazon takes care of the logistics.
 That means you don’t have to store your products in your home or ship the products to your customers.